29 Native Plants For North Carolina Gardens

 This plant does well in full sun and rich, well-drained soil.
 In ideal conditions, it will grow quite large and bushy.
 Growth can be controlled by pinching back in early summer.
 Pinching back may delay flowering, but it will also reduce the need to stake this vigorously growing plant.

 The New England aster is a variety of native wildflower for a naturalized garden or anywhere you want a larger showy fall flower.
-The flowers attract butterflies and bees, but plants are not bothered by deer and rabbits.
+The flowers attract butterflies and bees, but the plants are not bothered by deer and rabbits.
 Plants bloom from late summer until frost.

 Nodding Onion